InspiringGroup-Lab/CertTA/dataset/README.md

 1. `pcap/`

-  -  Each class in the dataset corresponds to a subdirectory in `pcap/`, which contains the PCAP files for 5-tuple-identified flow sampels.
+  *  Each class in the dataset corresponds to a subdirectory in `pcap/`, which contains the PCAP files for 5-tuple-identified flow sampels.

+  *  Due to the repository size limit of Github, these PCAP files are not provided in our [Github repository](https://github.com/InspiringGroup-Lab/CertTA).
+The complete artifiacts can be accessed in our [Zenodo repository](https://doi.org/10.5281/zenodo.15580293).

 2. `json/`